websealevel/cv-markdown/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Développeur web freelance, formateur à venir, aspire également à travailler un dans le monde de l'édition IT
+is intended to be used for a short summary. --> Développeur web / formateur freelance.
+Aspire également à travailler un jour en lien avec le monde de l'édition IT

 ## Expériences professionnelles